deepavk/deepavk/README.md

-### Hi there
+### Hi there 👋

-I am Deepa, a software engineer by profession with 8.5 years of experience. <br/>
+I'm Deepa, a software engineer by profession with 8.5 years of experience. <br/>
-I'm currently working on learning about distributed systems and developing microservices at scale. <br/>
+I an currently working on learning about distributed systems and developing microservices at scale. <br/>

 #### Technologies I have worked with 👨‍💻